Evaluation and Selection Process

 Applications should accurately describe the project, target audience, and plans for community engagement.
 Eligible applications are scored by peer review panels based on the following evaluation criteria:

-1. Creativity and Artistic Merit – A competitive applicant’s artistic or organization mission is highly aligned with the proposed project or program’s goals, and is reflected in the quality of their submitted work samples.
+1. Creativity and Artistic Merit – A competitive application’s artistic or organizational mission is highly aligned with the proposed project or program’s goals, and is reflected in the quality of their submitted work samples.

 2. Clarity of Project Proposal – A competitive application is cohesive and both the project concept and logistics are clearly described.
 Key participating artists and collaborators are identified and their roles are clearly defined.